martinfruehauf/wine-service/README.md

 is going to be as the following:
 ``~/api/batches/year/{year}/{id}/measurements/{id}``

-  To get all batches:
+  To get all batches or post a new batch:
    ``~/api/batches``

- To get all batches of a year:
+ To get all batches of a certain year:
  ``~/api/batches/year/{year}``

-   To get a certain batch:
+   To get a certain batch or put/update a batch:
     ``~/api/batches/{id}``

-To get the origin of a certain Batch:
+To get the origin of or put/update a certain batch:
 ``~/api/origin/{id}``

+  To post the origin of a new batch:
+  ``~/api/origin``

-To get all measurement of a certain batch:
+To get all measurement of a certain batch or post a new one:
  ``~/api/batches/{id}/measurements``

-To get a certain measurement of a certain batch:
+To get a certain measurement of a certain batch or put/update:

  ``~/api/batches/{id}/measurements/{id}``